Sigtaba/doctor-search/README.md

 Created on 7.30.2017

 ## Set Up & Installation:
-* Visit the following link: <https://sigtaba.github.io/doctor-search/>
+* Visit the following link: <https://sigtaba.github.io/doctor-search/> - *CSS Styling is not showing on GH-Pages.

 OR you can: